-- Assist with hotel and domestic transportation arrangements, if needed, but these expenses will be paid for by the Market Builder company participant - Provide a market briefing - Arrange trade appointments and a visit with the USDA Foreign Agriculture Service (FAS) Overseas Post (if time permits) - Make personal introductions and accompany the U.S. exporter to meetings; assist with communication and moderate the sessions; provide the participating U.S. exporter with a candid evaluation of the meetings and make recommendations for future action steps. - Where companies face non-tariff trade barriers, Food Export Midwest and Northeast will assist companies in utilizing the appropriate services of the Foreign Agricultural Service and the U.S. Trade Representative to seek redress from higher level sources. - Follow up with the U.S. exporter prior to their departure from the country to make sure that their meetings went smoothly and answer any questions they might have.
+- Assist with hotel and domestic transportation arrangements, if needed, but these expenses will be paid for by the Market Builder company participant - Provide a market briefing - Arrange trade appointments and a visit with the USDA Foreign Agriculture Service (FAS) Overseas Post (if time permits) - The In-Market Representative will make personal introductions and accompany the U.S. exporter to meetings; assist with communication and moderate the sessions; provide the participating U.S. exporter with a candid evaluation of the meetings and make recommendations for future action steps. - Where companies face non-tariff trade barriers, Food Export Midwest and Northeast will assist companies in utilizing the appropriate services of the Foreign Agricultural Service and the U.S. Trade Representative to seek redress from higher level sources. - The In-Market Representative will follow up with the U.S. exporter prior to their departure from the country to make sure that their meetings went smoothly and answer any questions they might have.